lucasduport/YoutubeGPT/README.md

 ## Improvements

 I should have use JSON to store config and import API key form shell envrionment variable.
 I will do it sometime.
+I could take an optional parameter of how long the output file should be.

 ## Changelog:
 06/07/24: - Removed gTTS library usage to use openAI text to speech model.